MJoergen/nexys4ddr/offloader/Episodes/ep07_-_UDP/README.md

 The interface from the UDP module to the UDP client is the same as before, i.e. a 60 byte wide bus interface.

-The current design has a very simple client (inverted.vhd) that bit-wise inverts the received payload and sends it back.
+The current design has a very simple client (inverter.vhd) that bit-wise inverts the received payload and sends it back.

 ## Other changes